 Many people have some kind of electric lighting outside their homes.
 Whether it’s security or flood lights, patio or sidewalk lanterns, porch lights, or even holiday lights like those used at Halloween or Christmas, it's important to use the correct lights and protect them from the weather.
-After all, what happens when it rains?
-No one wants their beautiful lights to short and potentially start a fire.
-If you need to know how to waterproof outdoor lights then this is the guide for you!
+Otherwise, you could end up with a ruined display or even a fire!
+So if you want to keep your light bright and safe, here's everything you need to know about how to waterproof outdoor lights.

 Think about location